Rudneyalmeida/Voice-recognition/README.md

-Readme - Voice Recognition Number Guessing Game
+#Voice Recognition Number Guessing Game
 This repository contains a random number guessing game that utilizes voice recognition, implemented in JavaScript, HTML, and CSS.
 The game incorporates a speech recognition API to create a unique interactive experience.

 Online Demo